ucsb-cs156/s24/lab/team04.md

 There will be a team grade added to the lab portion of your grade that is based on two factors:

-* 50% of your grade: What was the percentage of these prompts that were responded to (even if it was to say: this was a trival PR; there's not much to say)
+* 50% of your grade: *Quantity*: What was the percentage of these prompts that were responded to (even if it was to say: this was a trival PR; there's not much to say)
-* 50% of your grade: What was the overall quality of the team's reflections?
+* 50% of your grade: *Quality*: What was the overall quality of the team's reflections?
 Here is where if you have "nothing to say" on 100% of your PRs, you may run into difficulties.
 You should have some reflections on at least *some* of them!

 If you have questions, please ask on the slack channel `#help-team04`